 Professor of Law and Director, Intellectual Property and Technology Program

 Dr. Calboli specializes in Intellectual Property, International Trade Law, and European Union Law.
 At Marquette she teaches a variety of courses, including Intellectual Property Law, Trademark Law, International Intellectual Property, Intellectual Property Theory, European Union Law, International Law, and International Business Transactions.
 She is frequently invited as guest lecturer, and has taught modules for the World Intellectual Property Organization (WIPO) LL.M.
 Program in Torino, the CEIPI/WIPO Program in Strasburg, the University of Nijmegen, the University of Amsterdam, the University of Essex, the Chinese University of Hong-Kong, the European Institute of Macau, and the University of Queensland.
 In 2011, she was the CIPLIT Visiting Professor of Intellectual Property Law at DePaul University College of Law.
 She is currently on academic leave and is a Visiting Professor at the Faculty of Law of the National University of Singapore.

-Dr. Calboli is the Director of the Marquette Intellectual Property & Technology Program, the Faculty Advisor of the Marquette Intellectual Property Law Review, and the Faculty Liaison to the Intellectual Property Section of the Wisconsin State Bar.
-She has also served as the Chair of the Academic Program Committee, the Chair of the Diversity Committee, and as a member of the Curriculum Committee, the Student Publication Committee, and the Speakers from Practice Committee.
+Dr. Calboli is the Inagural Director of the Marquette Intellectual Property & Technology Program, a Faculty Advisor to the Marquette Intellectual Property Law Review, and the Faculty Liaison to the Intellectual Property Section of the Wisconsin State Bar.
+She has also served as the Chair of the Academic Program Committee, the Chair of the Diversity Committee, and as a member of the Curriculum Committee, the Faculty Appointments Committee, the Student Publications Committee, and the Speakers from Practice Committee.
 In addition to her service to the Law School, Dr. Calboli is member of several professional organizations, in which she serves in different executive capacities.
-She is currently, inter alia, the Co-Chair of the Professor Membership Team of the Academic Committee of the International Trademark Association (INTA), a member of the INTA Professors Task-Force, a member of the Executive Committee of the Art Law Section of the Association of American Law Schools, a Delegate to the American Society of Comparative Law, and a member of the International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP), the Association Litteraire and Artistique Internationale USA (ALAI-USA), and the International Law Association (American Branch).
+She is currently the Co-Chair of the Professor Membership Team of the Academic Committee of the International Trademark Association (INTA), a member of the INTA Professors Task-Force, a member of the Executive Committee of the Art Law Section of the Association of American Law Schools, a Delegate to the American Society of Comparative Law, and a member of the International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP), the Association Litteraire and Artistique Internationale USA (ALAI-USA), and the International Law Association (American Branch).